Dark social media: History

 Alexis Madrigal was curious about where traffic was really coming from for the site that he worked for, The Atlantic.
 He grew up in a time when the web was just being built and knew there were other ways to share information, not just through big name sites like Facebook.
-This led him to believe that a large portion of web traffic was not coming from “bookmarked” or “typed in” sources as he was being led to believe.
+This led him to believe that a large portion of web traffic was not coming from "bookmarked" or "typed in" sources as he was being led to believe.
 With the help of web analytics firm, Chartbeat, he was able to quantify this traffic into something much more meaningful.
 The article that he then wrote brought about the usage of the term Dark Social.

 Dark social has also been known as direct social or dark traffic.
-However, Alexis Madrigal’s term "Dark Social" is the most widely used.
+However, Alexis Madrigal's term "Dark Social" became the most widely used in the online marketing community.

+Recent studies and reports suggest that Dark Social can account for a significant portion of social sharing, often ranging between 80% and 95% of all online content sharing.
+Much traffic attributed to direct sources or 'unknown' comes from private sharing via messaging apps, emails, and other untraceable methods.
+Brands are now focusing on using advanced tracking tools and strategies, like URL shorteners and social listening, to understand better and leverage this hidden traffic.
+As a result, Dark Social is increasingly recognized as a crucial component of digital marketing that requires dedicated strategies to track and utilize effectively.